EDRN/P5/README.md

     task compose -- exec portal /app/bin/django-admin ldap_group_sync

-Then you can point a browser at http://localhost:8080/ (or whatever the `EDRN_PUBLISHED_PORT` is) and see if it worked.
-Note that things won't look quite right because static resources aren't loaded on this endpoint URL.
-The front-end application load balancer or reverse-proxy must serve those.
+Then you can point a browser at https://localhost:2348/ (or whatever the `HTTPS_PORT` is) and see if it worked.
+Note that this uses a self-signed certificate so ignore any certificate warnings.

 ### 🕸 Reverse Proxy: ELB, ALB, Nginx, Apache HTTPD, etc.